|Elliott Sound Products||Semiconductor Safe Operating Area|

 When you make (for example) a 20 Watt amplifier using discrete components, most of the power transistors available have so much reserve current and power available that few problems will be encountered.
 Even a 100W amp is not a problem if the impedance is known in advance, and reasonable care will give a reliable circuit.

 The problem is that real life loads are neither predictable nor reasonable, with nominal* 8 ohm loads perhaps plunging to 3 ohms or less at some frequencies, and soaring to 50 ohms or more at loudspeaker driver resonance.
 Four ohm loads are no better, and 2 ohm loads are a nightmare for most amps.
+However, as load impedance falls, speaker cable resistance can make the difference between amplifiers surviving or failing.
+The extra resistance may mitigate (to some extent) the inductive part of the load, but at the expense of wasted power.

 One of the problems is that music is also unpredictable.
 Some music has a very low 'crest factor' (the ratio, in dB, between the average and peak power), so relatively high power levels are present on a more or less constant basis.
 Other music has a high crest factor, with a peak to average ratio of up to 20dB (a power ratio of 100:1).
 Classical recordings are commonly thought to have a high crest factor, but this is not always the case, with some having as little as 6dB.
 Yes, this is uncommon, but it can (and does) happen).

 'Modern' music (a term that has a different meaning to everyone) is not immune from high crest factors, but they are less common than in unprocessed orchestral recordings (for example).
+A great deal of the material that you may listen to has a very low crest factor, so there is little difference between the peak and average power.

-It is the combination of unpredictable loads, very different musical styles and power demands, different listening preferences and (we must never forget this one!) ... heat, that can spell doom for even the best designed amplifier, if it is used outside of the original design parameters.
+It is the combination of unpredictable loads, very different musical styles and power demands, different listening preferences and (we must never forget this one!) ... heat, that can spell doom for even the best designed amplifier if it is used outside of the original design parameters.

 * Nominal - existing in name only.
 As used in electronics, 'nominal' refers to the expected voltage, power, impedance, etc., under 'normal' (or sometimes idealised) conditions.